 Dog-Friendly: on the trail

-The snow had long buried the trail.
-But I could still tell its direction by the slight dent with game tracks.
-The fact that wildlife knows to make use of the path truly fascinates me.
-Soon, the animal traces dwindled.
-Then we went up toward Tucquala Peak’s southwest basin.
+The snow had long buried the upper trail.
+So I followed the animal trails over the slight dent.
+The fact that wildlife knows to follow the path fascinates me.
+Later the tracks dwindled, then we went straight up to Tucquala Peak’s southwest basin.

 See more trip photos here.